schorschie/schorschie.github.io/index.md

 ### Project Engineer

 > MesH Engineering Team
 > Contract Engineer at Daimler AG
 > Stuttgart

 * Carried out calculations of powertrain oscillations of Daimler light commercial vehicles using SimulationX and Simpack to manage NVH issues.
 * Drove chassis optimization based on dynamic simulations for the Formula student racing team of the University of Stuttgart.
-* Completed multiple complex engineering tasks within set deadlines.
 * Collaborated with various cross-functional teams to streamline daily operations.
 * Executed a MATLAB program to analyze CAN traces and integrate evaluation into a PDF document by utilizing LaTeX.